GabrielCamba/Grants-Program/applications/openPayroll.md

 ## Project Overview :page_facing_up:

-Open payroll aims to cover the needs of an organization that wants to pay transparently over each certain period of time.
-Everyone can see the address of each of the participants in the smart contract and a multiplier that's being applied.
-This concept could be related to a salary and the seniority of the receiver, schedule regular payments or subscriptions, or any other example where regular payment could be applied.
+Blockchain decentralized nature, transparency, and immutability make it a promising solution for many industries.
+We believe that blockchain technology has the potential to revolutionize the way we live our lives, and we want to be a part of that revolution.

+At our core, we are a team of innovators who are passionate about leveraging blockchain technology to build real-life solutions.
+We believe that the power of blockchain can be harnessed to create a more transparent and secure world.
+Our goal is to create solutions that are not only technologically advanced, but also practical and applicable to everyday life.

+//TODO Gabi Resumen experiencia de cobrar, ej de las cooperativas, etc

+### Overview

+The objective of Open Payroll is to cater to the requirements of organizations seeking to make transparent payments over a specific period.
-There would be a factory contract with an interface to be able to configure the payroll contract.
-The payroll contract will be owned by the creator.
+We plan to create a factory smart contract that enables anyone to configure and generate their own payroll system.

+The payroll contract will be owned by its creator.
 This creator could be a DAO address, a multisig or a single person.
-The contract will manage a treasury from where all the payments will be discounted.
-There should be a base amount, and a multiplier to each account and given a period of time each account can claim the payment to the contract.
+The contract will manage a treasury from where all the payments will be deducted.
+There will be a base amount and a set of multipliers associated to the addresses of the payees.

-This first version we will manage a stable coin currency, but we aim to use the treasury asset as something that can be changed by the owner.

-### Overview
+E.g. We create a payroll contract for paying developers salaries.
+We will have a base amount and only one multiplier which is the employee's seniority.
+Alice is a junior employee and Bob is a senior employee.
+Alice's multiplier is 1 and Bob's multiplier is 2.
+The base amount is 1000.
+The payroll contract will allow Alice to claim 1000 and Bob 2000 every period.

+The payroll smart contract transparently displays the addresses of all participants, along with the multipliers being utilized, allowing complete visibility to everyone.
+This notion can be applied to various scenarios, such as salaries, recurring payments, subscriptions, etc.

+//TODO Son necesarios estos items?
 - Transparent payment from a treasury contract.
 - The project aims to cover a perodical payment of an organization to members/employees/providers/agents and this will be done automatically.
 - All the Polkadot ecosystem and people from outside can use this project to solve the payroll issue in a transparent way.
-- The team wanted to create this project in order to apply the knowledge we got from PBA Buenos Aires 2023.
-We build the team to solve a problem for the people in the real life.

 ### Project Details